"""Data validation utilities for benchmark data generation.

 tol = max(1, int(expectation.expected_rows * 0.05))

-if abs(actual_rows_total - expectation.expected_rows) > tol:
+if abs(actual_rows - expectation.expected_rows) > tol:

-row_count_mismatches[table_name] = (
+row_count_mismatches[table_name] = (expectation.expected_rows, actual_rows)

 table_ok = False